 The annual compliance report differs from the Consumer Confidence Report (CCR) in that the CCR is a report produced by the water system for their customers.
 The annual compliance report is produced by the state (primacy agency) for EPA.

-Learn more about EPA's Public Water System Supervision Program.
+Learn more about EPA's Public 2017 Annual Drinking Water Program Overview

-Annual Public Water System 2012 Compliance Report Summary.
-This report is a brief summary of all Kentucky violations to national primary drinking water regulations.
-It is arranged by contaminant and subdivided into MCL, monitoring and treatment technique violations.
+2017 Compliance Report Summary This report is a summary of all Kentucky violations to national primary drinking water regulations.

 Back to Information for Consumers Main Page